jmichel7/Chevie.jl/README.md

 $TₛTₜTₛ…= TₜTₛTₜ…$ with `mₛₜ` factors on each side (the braid relations)

-If  `uₛ₀=1` and  `uₛ₁=-1` for  all `s`  then the quadratic relations become `Tₛ^2=1` and the deformation of the group algebra is trivial.
+If  `uₛ₀=1` and  `uₛ₁=-1` for  all `s`  then the quadratic relations become `Tₛ²=1` and the deformation of the group algebra is trivial.

 Since  the generators `Tₛ` satisfy the  braid relations, the algebra `H` is in  fact a quotient of the group algebra of the braid group associated with `W`.
 It follows that, if `w=s_1⋯ s_m`  is a reduced expression of `w ∈ W` then  the  product  `Tₛ_1⋯ Tₛ_m`  depends  only  on `w`.
 We will therefore denote by `T_w`.
 We have `T_1=1`.

 If  one of `uₛ₀` or `uₛ₁` is invertible  in `R`, for example `uₛ₁`, then by changing  the generators  to `T′ₛ=-Tₛ/uₛ₁`,  and setting `qₛ=-uₛ₀/uₛ₁`, the braid  relations do no change  (since when `mₛₜ` is  odd we have `uₛᵢ=uₜᵢ`) but  the quadratic relations become  `(T′ₛ-qₛ)(T′ₛ+1)=0`.
 This last form is the  most common  form considered  in the  literature.
-Another common form, considered  in  the  context  of  Kazhdan-Lusztig  theory, is `uₛ₀=√qₛ` and `uₛ₁=-√qₛ^{-1}`.
+Another common form, considered  in  the  context  of  Kazhdan-Lusztig  theory, is `uₛ₀=√qₛ` and `uₛ₁=-√qₛ⁻¹`.
 The general form of parameters provided is a special case of general cyclotomic Hecke algebras, and can be useful in many contexts.

-The  second form  above, or  for some  algebras the  character table in the first  form, require a square root of `qₛ`.
-We provide a way to specify it with  the field `.rootParameter` which can be  given when constructing the algebra.
-If not given a root is automatically extracted when needed by the function `RootParameter`.
+For  some  algebras  the  character  table,  and in general Kazhdan-Lusztig bases,  require a square root of `qₛ=-uₛ₀/uₛ₁`.
+We provide a way to specify it  with  the  field  `.sqpara`  which  can  be given when constructing the algebra.
+If not given a root is automatically extracted when needed (and we know  how to compute it) by the function `RootParameter`.
 Note however that sometimes  an  explicit  choice  of  root  is  necessary  which  cannot  be automatically determined.

 There  is a universal choice  for `R` and `uₛᵢ`:  Let `uₛᵢ:s∈ S,i∈[0,1]` be indeterminates   such  that  `uₛᵢ=uₜᵢ`  whenever  `mₛₜ`  is  odd,  and  let `A=ℤ[uₛᵢ]` be the corresponding polynomial ring.
 Then the Hecke algebra `H` of  `W` over a  with parameters `uₛᵢ`  is called the *generic Iwahori-Hecke algebra*  of  with  `W`.
 Any  other  algebra  with parameters `vₛᵢ` can be obtained  by specialization from  `H`: There is  a unique ring homomorphism `f:A  → R` such that `f(uₛᵢ)=vₛᵢ`  for all `i`.
 Then we  can view `R` as an `A`-module via `f` and we can identify the other algebra to $R⊗ _A H$.